 This information file is not needed when using a standard telephone modem.
 If you do not need to install the Generic Null modem skip the next section.

 To add a generic null modem perform the following instructions:

-- 1. From the Control Panel select the Phone and Modems icon.
+1. From the Control Panel select the Phone and Modems icon.

-- 2. Select the Modems tab.
+- 2. Select the Modems tab. - 3.
+Select the Add button.

-- 3. Click Add.